Texas' lieutenant governor says US should get 'back to work'

 Patrick is a firebrand conservative and former talk radio show host who was elected to office in 2014.
 He was the Texas chairman of Trump's presidential campaign in 2016 and has pushed the Texas Senate that he oversees further to the right.

-Texas has more than 350 confirmed cases of COVID-19 and nine deaths related to the virus.
-Republican Gov. Greg Abbott has resisted calling a stay-at-home order for all of Texas but local officials in Dallas and San Antonio have.
+Texas has had more than 350 confirmed cases of COVID-19 and nine deaths related to the virus.
+Republican Gov. Greg Abbott has resisted calling a stay-at-home order for all of Texas, but local officials in Dallas and San Antonio have issued such orders.

 (0) comments